• Skip to primary navigation

 red lentil dal soup

 When it comes to other dishes like salads or stir fries, you need to reduce the cooking time and you need to be careful not to overcook the red lentil dal, since they turn soft in texture very fast.
+You do not need to soak the red lentils before cooking, as they cook faster even without soaking in advance.

 how to cook red lentils